v8ify/DjvuSharp/README.md

 **DjvuSharp** is a set of .NET bindings for DjvuLibre library and targets .NET standard 2.0

-It is useful to decode .djvu files.
-It can render a djvu page to raw pixel data.
-It also has features to access and decode other djvu file data.
+It is useful to decode .djvu files and it can render a djvu page to raw pixel data.
+It also has features to access and decode other djvu file metadata.

 ## Getting Started